Twenty-first week of 2019 edition!

 This week, I reviewed the sites in alphabetical order (A to Z).

-Even though this site is all about celebrating moments in anime, sometimes I have to consider the obstacles some series face delivering moments worth celebrating.
+Even though this site is all about celebrating moments in anime, somethings I have to consider the obstacles some series face in delivering moments worth celebrating.
 Consider, for example, Bleach.
 The first 30 or so episodes kept me on the edge of my seat.
 By episode 96, not so much.
-What I'm saying is that it's hard for long-running series to maintain the surprise and energy and the splendid-ness that defined them early on.
+It’s hard for long-running series to maintain the surprise and energy and the splendid-ness that defined them early on.
 This especially affects seasonal reviewers.
-We've seen just about everything, right?
+We’ve seen just about everything, right?
 So once a series starts to loose steam, we can turn on it pretty fast.
-That's why this post from Karandi James on 100 Word Anime is so remarkable.
-First, Attack on Titan Season 3 Part 2 is getting up there in the episode count, and the latest episode itself was just spectacular in the purest sense of the word.
+That’s why this post from Karandi James on 100 Word Anime is so remarkable.
+First, the episode itself was just spectacular in the purest sense of the word.
 It was stunning!
-It's amazing the series still has the energy it had in its youth.
 Second, for such an experienced and insightful reviewer as Karandi James to almost gush about the show?
-Well, you just know you've got something special!
+Well, you just know you’ve got something special!
 You really should check out the article to see what I mean.

 [Feature] When Creators Strive to Improve Female Representation: The case of Sword Art Online’s Reki Kawahara

 When I was in junior high and high school, I wrote novels.
-They were terrible, but that didn't stop me.
-I'd incorporate my classmates as starship captains, engineers, soldiers, and science officers (because, you know, Star Trek had science officers, so I had to as well!).
-It wasn't unusual for my stories to have both men and women in positions of command.
-It did not occur to me then -- and it does not make sense to me now -- why that would be unusual.
-With that verbose bit of background, maybe it'll make sense when I say that Sword Art Online's last 12 episodes of the first season bewildered me.
+They were terrible, but that didn’t stop me.
+I’d incorporate my classmates as starship captains, engineers, soldiers, and science officers (because, you know, Star Trek had science officers, so I had to too!).
+It wasn’t unusual for my stories to have both men and women in positions of command.
+It did not occur to me then — and it does not make sense to me now — why that would be unusual?
+With that verbose bit of background, maybe it’ll make sense when I say that the Sword Art Online’s last 12 episodes bewildered me.
 No, they actually pissed me off.
-The show had spent 12 amazing episodes building up Asuna, the second in command of the Knight of the Blood Oath, only to shove her in a cage for the second 12 episodes?
+The show had spent 12 amazing episodes building up the second in command of the Knight of the Blood Oath only to shove her in a cage in the second 12 episodes?
 Just waiting for Kirito to save her?
-What the what all about?
-So, when I saw Frog-kun's post on Anime Feminist, I had to give it a read.
-And I'm glad I did!
-Because it turns out that SAO's writer, Reki Kawahara, had some interesting things to say about those episodes -- and more!
-I particularly enjoyed Frog-kun's general insights about the discussion in general and its place in anime in particular.
+What the what?
+So, when I saw Frog-kun’s post on Anime Feminist, I had to give it a read.
+And I’m glad I did!
+Because it turns out that the writer, Reki Kawahara, had some interesting things to say about those episodes — and more!
+I particularly enjoyed Frog-kun’s general insights about the discussion in general and its place in anime in particular.

-Sometimes, a headline is so out there, so hyperbolic, that I can't help but check it out.
-The most heartfelt anime of "all time?"
+Sometimes, a headline is so out there, so hyperbolic, that I can’t help but check it out.
+The most heartfelt anime of “all time?”
 Really?
-Before reading the article, three titles immediately popped into my mind, and I figured that if they weren't in the list, I could just dismiss this post.
-But The Gaijin (ニクラス)'s article on Trust the Gaijin kinda freaked me out: all three titles I had thought of were there!
-I haven't seen #1, but I have it on good authority it was a candidate for this list.
-I'm still trying to recover from #4.
-It's fun to step back and think about what series really affected you -- and to remember them fondly.
+Three titles immediately popped into my mind, and I figured that if they weren’t in the list, I could just dismiss this post.
+But The Gaijin (ニクラス)’s post on Trust the Gaijin kinda freaked me out: all three titles were there!
+I haven’t seen #1, but I have it on good authority it was a candidate for this list.
+I’m still trying to recover for #4.
+It’s fun to step back and think about what series really affected you — and to remember them fondly.